MGrgat1/Coin_Reader_in_Encog/README.md

 # Coin_Reader_in_Encog
-Recognizing the digits represented on images of coins using Java Encog
+Recognizing the digits represented on images of coins.

-How to run the application:
+Application written in Java 16 using the Encog library.

-Run configuration: java 16
+The application executes commands from a script specified in a command file.
-argument: src/main/coins/input_file.txt
+Location of the command file: src/main/coins/input_file.txt